-- Note 3: For the information subject, it is required to take the subject "Elements of Information Literacy" that is provided in the first semester in the first year.
-Only when failing to earn the credit for "Elements of Information Literacy," is it allowed to take the subject "Exercise in Information Literacy" that is provided in the second semester in the first year. - Note 4: It is required to earn 4 credits or more for the natural science subjects and 4 credits or more for the human & social science subjects.
+- Note 3: For the information and Data Science subject, it is required to take the subject "Introduction to Information and Data Sciences " that is provided in the first semester in the first year.
+Only when failing to earn the credit for " Introduction to Information and Data Sciences ", is it allowed to take the subject "Elements of Information Literacy " that is provided in the second semester in the first year. - Note 4: It is required to earn 4 credits or more for the natural science subjects and 4 credits or more for the human & social science subjects.